• Skip to primary navigation

 Iced Tea

 It took moving to the U.S. South to realize why sweet tea plays such a significant role here.
-Living in year-round cool Northern California, I didn't really get it.
-But summer is hot and muggy here; cold drinks are wonderfully refreshing.
+Living in cool Northern California, I didn't get it.
+But summer is hot and muggy here, and cold drinks are a lifesaver.
+In the sweltering summer of Memphis, iced tea (and iced coffee) is just the thing when I get back home from a long walk, a bike ride, or running errands.

 Ingredients